mftakhullaziz/mftakhullaziz/README.md

 <!-- 👋 Hi there!
 I'm **M** -->
 ###  Hello, I'm zee

-#### I'm a **Software Engineer** always learning new things to explore interesting technology about event-driven microservices, reactive, clean arch, design patterns, and more.
+#### I'm a **Software Engineer** interesting in startup environment culture.
 ##
 #### Here my project list
 ##### Golang
-- [gotodos](https://github.com/mftakhullaziz/gotodos): an create service todos app with in implement hexagonal architecture and building using go-mux, mysql.
+- [gotodo](https://github.com/mftakhullaziz/gotodo): an create service todos app with in implement hexagonal architecture and building using go-mux, mysql.
 - [gobook](https://github.com/mftakhullaziz/gobooks): an create crud books api like to manage library books with user authentication and building using go-gin, mysql and open api.
 - [gorouter](https://github.com/mftakhullaziz/gorouter): an create service like crud with in layered architecture and building using go-router, mysql.
 - [gooetls](https://github.com/mftakhullaziz/gooetls): an project to create etl app